-Bryce Canyon is located in Utah, about 4 hours drive north of Las Vegas, Nevada.
+Bryce Canyon is located in Utah, about 4 hours north of Las Vegas, Nevada.

-Bryce Canyon attracts millions of visitors each year from all over the world to see its colourful, corrosion etched spires These trails will provide access to experience a closer look.
-The family-friendly hiking trails in Bryce Canyon are of easy to moderate level.
+Bryce Canyon attracts millions of visitors from all over the world each year to see its colourful, corrosion-etched spires.
+These trails provide access to experience a closer look.
+The family-friendly hiking trails in Bryce Canyon are easy to moderate in level.

 Five popular, easy to moderate hiking trails in Bryce Canyon National Park